rbarberop/gke-a100-jax/README.md

 ### Prerequisites

 - A GCP Project with billing setup
-- Docker and kubectl installed in the machine where you are running these steps
+- Cloud SDK, docker and kubectl installed in the machine where you are running these steps
+- Clone this repo

 ## Getting Started